Everything about the raw food diet: from basic principles to motivation. The Basics of a Raw Food Diet: A Simple Path to Health and Longevity

 Thursday:

 Dinner.
-Vegetable cream soup (from onions, cauliflower, carrots, young peas and greens).
+Vegetable cream soup (from onions, cauliflower, carrots, new peas and herbs).

 Afternoon snack.
-Salad with fresh cabbage, cucumbers, herbs, seasoned lemon juice and linseed oil.
+Salad of fresh cabbage, cucumbers, herbs, dressed lemon juice and linseed oil.

 Friday: